-$\P_2$ · As you have seen by reading all along till here, I am yet playing the husband rôle of the joke in the Introduction, §1, since I am still trying to convince everybody that they should reverse their ways to adopt mine.
+$\P_2 \cdot As$ you have seen by reading all along till here, I am yet playing the husband rôle of the joke in the Introduction, see §1, since I am still trying to convince everybody that they should reverse their ways to adopt mine.
 Then, the question to myself is: How could it be that so many people is confused on this?
 My answer is that an effective mix of good intentions with the will of applying quick and simple solutions to complex problems is at work here.
 Religion shows how effective this mix could be.
 And now, in order to give you a more detailed answer, let me start summarizing the errors of physicalism that I see.

-$\P_3 \cdot \text{Kim's}$ diagnosis of the limits of physicalism, see §27, is revealing.
+$\P_3 \cdot \text{Kim's}$ diagnosis of the limits of physicalism, see §30, is revealing.
 In analyzing the difficulties that physicalism finds when trying the reduce the mental to the physical, he classifies mental phenomena into two kinds: phenomena with qualia and intentional phenomena.
-To me, each difficulty is the consequence of an error of physicalism.
+To me, each kind of difficulty shows an error of physicalism, see §23.

 - Qualia shows the epistemological error of physicalism: Physicalism forgets that the only source of data which is certain is first person experience.
-Thus, physicalism tries to explain theoretically what is evident. - Intentionality shows the ontological error of physicalism: The ontology of physicalism is insufficient, because it is too poor to include intentions, meanings and goals.
-Thus, physicalism tries to explain causally what is intentional.

-Now, I will try to reconstruct the history that have led to these errors.
+Instead, physicalism considers that a hypothetical theory, physics, is the evidence.
+So physicalism credits a hypothesis as if it were evident, thus confusing a theory with the evidence. - Intentionality shows the ontological error of physicalism: The ontology of physicalism is insufficient, because it is too poor to include intentions, means, and goals.
+Thus, physicalism fails to explain causally what is intentional. - Now, I will try to reconstruct the history that have led to these errors.

-$\P 4$ · Descartes was wise in being skeptical, only what I experience in first person is certain, and consequent in raising the transcendental problem: Can I go beyond first person experience?
+¶4 · Descartes was wise in being skeptical, only what I experience in first person is certain, and consequent in raising the transcendental problem: Can I go beyond first person experience?
 Hume was right in reasoning that by causality alone we can go beyond the evidence of first person experience, and wise in giving a skeptical solution to the transcendental problem by arguing that causality cannot be founded on experience, but that causality is like an instinct that helps us to subsist.
-Kant was wise in giving a reversed solution to the transcendental problem, by concluding that experience is founded on causality, and on other devices also implemented in our brain.
+Kant was wise in giving a reversed solution to the transcendental problem, by concluding that first person experience is founded on causality, and on other devices also implemented in our brain.
 However, because of their time, they could suggest but they could not answer the main question of the cognitive sciences: Why is our brain as it is and it is not otherwise?
 In any case, I still consider that the transcendental problem and the answers to this problem given by these three philosophers are currently valuable and fundamental for epistemology, and then necessary to establish any philosophy of mind.